Skip to Content

 Both men and women often prefer tapered haircuts over fades because they don’t require cutting the hair as short.

-It is important to have a good idea of what type of look you’re trying to achieve when deciding between a taper or fade.
+It is important to have a good idea of what type of look you’re trying to achieve when deciding between a taper or a fade.
 Here are a few of the most popular ways to sport a tapered cut:

 Classic Tapers